alona808/ab_testing_online_store/README.md

 This repository is an attempt to answer what really happened.

-The analytical task to study the results of A / B testing, the dataset and test results files used in this project are dummies.
 The project was created exclusively for practice.